Young Men

 Small on purpose.

 The application is short.
 Tell us who you are and what's calling you here.
-If someone comes to mind as you read this — send it to them.
+If a brother comes to mind as you read this — send it to him.

 Men